Buying real estate in Abidjan?

 Do I need residency to buy land in Abidjan in 2026?

-As of early 2026, there is no blanket residency requirement for foreigners to purchase urban property in Abidjan, because the acquisition process focuses on proper documentation, notarial acts, and registration rather than immigration status.
+As of early 2026, there is no blanket residency requirement for foreigners to purchase urban property in Abidjan, because the formal acquisition process is built around notarial acts, tax registration, and publication at the Conservation Fonciere, not around proving that you live in the country.

-You do not need a specific visa or residence permit to complete an urban land transaction in Abidjan, although you will need valid identification documents and may need to be present for certain notarial steps.
+No specific visa or residence permit is legally required to complete an urban land transaction in Abidjan, though you will need valid identification documents (passport) and a clear tax identity for the DGI and notary steps of the process.

 Do I need a local tax number to buy lands in Abidjan?